CHARLOTTE METRO DSA BYLAWS

 Section 2: Steering Committee Statements

 Any public statement, release, or quote attributable to the Charlotte Metro DSA Steering Committee as an entity must be proposed and approved in a Steering Committee Meeting at which there is a quorum.
-Such Steering Committee Statements are subject to ratification or amendment by the membership at the next membership meeting or the next General Meeting, as stated in Article VI, Section 2.
+Such Steering Committee Statements are subject to ratification or amendment by the membership at the next membership meeting or the next Chapter Convention, as stated in Article VI, Section 2.

 Section 3: Officer Statements

 Any public statement, release, or quote attributable to an individual officer of the Charlotte Metro DSA speaking as such must be made attributable also to their office title.
-Such Officer Statements may be subject to ratification or amendment by the membership at the next membership meeting or the next General Meeting, as stated in Article VI, Section 2.
+Such Officer Statements may be subject to ratification or amendment by the membership at the next membership meeting or the next Chapter Convention, as stated in Article VI, Section 2.

 Article X: Amendments